0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.5.0-rc.4/forking.md

 :::note How it works

-When you send a request to a forked Devnet instance, it first queries Devnet's local state, then it tries the forking origin.
-The forking is not simply performed on Devnet startup, but happens continuously while the Devnet instance is alive.
+When you send a request to a forked Devnet instance, it first queries Devnet's local state, then tries the forking origin.
+Forking is not a step simply performed on Devnet startup, but happens continuously while the Devnet instance is alive.

 :::

+## Forking and ACCEPTED_ON_L1

+Assume you have run Devnet as a fork from an origin at a block that is not yet `ACCEPTED_ON_L1`, but only `ACCEPTED_ON_L2`.
+If in your state queries you specify `block_id: "l1_accepted"`, and there are no local blocks marked as `ACCEPTED_ON_L1`, Devnet will assume the forking block has become `ACCEPTED_ON_L1`.

+Read more about marking blocks as `ACCEPTED_ON_L1` on Devnet: [link](./blocks#accepting-blocks-on-l1).

 ## Account impersonation